rbrown146/Gov_Election_Analytics/index.md

 ![](./Images/PV_partisan_2004.png)

 The country has trended more Republican in the past few elections with the exceptions of Arizona, California, Texas, and Georgia.
 Besides California all of these states have been considered swing states this election by at least some notable pundits.
-This should benefit Biden.
-Iowa seems to be going in the opposite direction, however, so trends are also eroding Democratic support in some states.
+Assuming that these states are becoming Democratic faster than traditionally Democratic states are becoming Republican (which looks true), this should benefit Biden.
+Iowa seems to be going in the opposite direction, however, so it seems a stretch to call it a swing state this cycle.
+Overall it looks like, at best, presidents can only weakly grow their support when running for reelection, and in many states they lose voteshare.
+This will not benefit Donald Trump.

+Just how many states have been competitive the past few cycles?

 ![](./Images/large_swing.png)